angularsen/UnitsNet/README.md

 ## Units.NET

-Everyone have written their share of trivial conversions - or less obvious ones where you need to Google that magic constant.
+Add strongly typed quantities to your code and merrily get on with your life.

+No more magic constants found on StackOverflow, no second-guessing the unit of that `double length` variable.

-Stop littering your code with unnecessary calculations, Units.NET gives you all the common units of measurement and the conversions between them.
+Units.NET gives you all the common units of measurement and the conversions between them.
 It is lightweight and thoroughly tested.
+If you have read this far, it is exactly what you are looking for and then some.

 ### Upgrading from 3.x to 4.x?
 See [Upgrading from 3.x to 4.x](https://github.com/angularsen/UnitsNet/wiki/Upgrading-from-3.x-to-4.x).